LilyAsFlora/reddit-fetch/README.md

 ## Function details
 - Returns a promise that resolves to a JSON object (`Promise<object>`).
-- By default, the Reddit JSON API should **not** return any removed or deleted posts, though please report an issue if this happens.
+- By default, the Reddit JSON API should not return any removed or deleted posts.
 - Unhandled rejections can be caught and handled:
 ```
 ...